 During the change

 Meet with the team

-Some of the team you’ll likely have worked with before, there may be others you haven’t.
+Some of the team you’ll have likely worked with before, but there may be others you haven’t.
 The sooner this happens the better.
 Take the time to speak with everyone in the team to understand what they are working on.
-The delivery lead will have confirmed with the team any personnel changes.
-The delivery lead/relevant Head Of should also confirm to the organisation about the team member change.
+The delivery lead will have confirmed any personnel changes with the team.
+The delivery lead should also confirm to the organisation about the team member change.

 Familiarise yourself with how the current project is set up

 You can speak with the delivery lead (or outgoing delivery lead if relevant) to understand which ceremonies happen and when.
 You should also make sure you know of any particular arrangements the team have, for example, remote working arrangements, the working patterns of team members and so on.
 Make sure you’re clear on what the client expectations are for this.
 Your delivery lead should ensure you are added to all the relevant calendar invites.

 Meet the client

 As you’re onboarded to the new project, you should be introduced to whoever the client representatives are.
 It’s important they know who you are and what role you do.
 How formal this process needs to be will depend on the nature of the project.

 Moving to a new project can be challenging.
 Take the opportunity to catch up with your line manager to make sure it’s gone well and that you’re happy with the change.